Four Year Plan

 - Log onto Terra Dotta and start a pre-approval application: deadlines are December 1 for Fall programs and April 1 for Spring

 - Start reading / learning about the country you will be visiting, read local newspapers and research information on the web.
 Check out the Off-Campus Programs web page for helpful travel- and country-related information.
-Talk with other students on campus who studied at your intended location; a resource list of students is available in the Intercultural Office.
+Talk with other students on campus who studied at your intended location; a resource list of students is available in the Agape Center for Local & Global Engagement.

 - Visit your advisor with course listings and an off-campus study form to choose possible courses for your off-campus semester.

-- Visit the Intercultural Office for assistance with passports, International Student Identity Cards, off-campus study forms, Terra Dotta assistance
+- Visit the Agape Center for Local & Global Engagement for assistance with passports, off-campus study forms, Terra Dotta assistance

 Note: If you are planning to study off-campus during your sophomore year, you will need to complete the exploration and application steps during your first semester of freshman year.